iov-one/iov-core/docs/KeyBase.md

 Users MAY use these individual chain specific addresses.

+This feature set provides compatibility with other wallets (eg. metamask), allowing the user  to use the same seed in other wallets for any features or integrations that are not present in web4 at launch (although we will work over time to provide most of these features).

 This is support is also critical for users who are importing HD seeds from other software, so that we can locate existing tokens for that user.
 During the import process, that user should be given a choice of supported tokens to add to the list and the software can automatically derive the addresses that are already used.
 In the case of many addresses, the user can use a `load more` button.

 # Security Concerns